openconfig/reference/rpc/gnmi/mixed-schema.md

   the requirements for `origin` `cli` to take precedence.
 * The `replace` operation for a setRequest containing only `origin` `cli` MUST be treated as a full device configuration replacement.
-* The `replace` operation for a setRequest containing both CLI and OpenConfig, the OpenConfig and CLI SHOULD be supported.
+* The `replace` operation for a setRequest containing both CLI and OpenConfig SHOULD be supported.
 The content of the two origins SHOULD be be merged, with precedence to CLI for any overlapping configuration, and then the replace operation performed.
 Since the CLI is interpreted as a full configuration replacement, the result of this